-Online/Distance Education Course Fact Sheets will be created for each online/distance education program at SUBR based upon information submitted by the instructor at the course and program levels.
+Online/Distance Education Course Fact Sheets will be created for each online/ distance education program at SUBR based upon information submitted by the instructor at the course and program levels.
 These will be the primary data used for evaluating online programs and for reporting.

-Online/Distance Education Course Fact Sheets will contain general information about the class, what specific skills a student should possess, and the hardware and software requirements necessary to participate in the course.
-The fact sheets will also provide the instructor's name, e-mail, and phone number so students can contact the instructor with any questions regarding requirements prior to registering for the course.
-Students are encouraged to review the fact sheet for online/distance education courses before registering.
-Registration will constitute the student's acceptance of the requirements necessary to participate in the course.
+Online/Distance Education Course Fact Sheets contain general information about the class, what specific skills a student should possess, and the hardware and software requirements necessary to participate in the course.
+The fact sheets must include the instructor's name, e-mail, and phone number so students can contact the instructor with any questions regarding requirements prior to registering for the course.
+Students are encouraged to read the fact sheet for online/distance education courses before registering.
+Registration represents the student's acceptance of the requirements necessary to participate in the course.